 PhD Boston University

-Peter Barr teaches eight different subjects in the history of Western art from Ancient Egypt to Postmodern America.
-His specialization is the History of Photography.
-He also teaches the Art Department’s Junior Portfolio seminar and team teaches two Freshmen Foundations art courses and the University's Liberal Arts Studies course in Contemplation & Action.
+Peter Barr teaches eight different subjects in the history of art from Ancient Egypt to Postmodernism.
+His specializations are in the History of Photography and the History of Architecture.
+He also teaches the Art Department’s Junior Portfolio seminar, in which students plan for their futures as artists and designers, as well as team-teaches two Freshman Foundations art courses and the University's Liberal Arts Studies course, "Contemplation & Action."

 The discipline of art history more closely resembles detective work than a lecture.
 The former is much more mysterious, fun, engaging and intellectual.
-I want students to understand the challenges and pleasures of looking at, researching, and writing about art.
-When I develop courses or revise them, I am constantly experimenting with new methods of instruction that provide opportunities for students of various skill-levels, learning styles and interests to find out about both the history of art and the discipline of art history.
+I want students to understand the challenges and pleasures of looking at, researching, and thinking about art.
+When I develop courses or revise them, I am constantly experimenting with new methods of instruction that provide opportunities for students of various skill-levels, learning styles, and interests to find out about both the history of art and the discipline of art history.

 In these ways, my students not only learn about art and artists, but also the various contexts that give them meaning.